duongddinh/humanlang/readme.md

 **Version: 3.0.0**

-Welcome to the official documentation for HumanLang, a high-level, object-oriented, and asynchronous programming language designed for readability and ease of use.
+Welcome to the official documentation for HumanLang, a high-level, object-oriented, and asynchronous programming language designed for ultimate readability and ease of use.
 This document provides a comprehensive reference for all syntax and features.

-## Core Philosophy

-HumanLang is a for fun project
+## Why? isn't this just python?

+In simple terms yes but no, imagine Spanish is invented before English; it is like a person who trying to invent english but it is basically spanish.
+And for people to understand English, they have to translate English to Spanish.

+## Core Philosophy: Just Talk to Your Code, Especially for Networks.

+HumanLang is a "for fun" project, but it's built on a serious idea: **what if you could just *talk* to your computer and it understood your intentions, especially for complex tasks like networking?** Who wants to write complicated code anymore when you can simply describe what you want to do?

-HumanLang is built on a simple premise: code should be as easy to read as it is to write.
-By using a syntax that mirrors natural language, developers can focus on the logic of their applications without getting bogged down in complex symbols and structures.
+I believe code should be as easy to read as it is to write.
+By using a syntax that mirrors natural language, developers (and even non-developers\!) can focus purely on the logic of their applications, without getting bogged down in cryptic symbols, obscure libraries, or complex API calls.

+**HumanLang is specifically designed to make networking operations intuitive and straightforward, removing the layers of abstraction usually required.** This means you can perform actions like port scans, send custom packets, or sniff network traffic using commands that sound like plain English, making network programming accessible and less error-prone.

 ## Getting Started